deejaygraham/deejaygraham.github.io/_posts/2014-04-15-cleaning-msbuild-itemgroup-includes.markdown

 		<MyFiles Include="f.cs" />
 	</ItemGroup>

 Using this convention means you are always guaranteed the content of the list will be what you intended.

+## Note
+This technique only works if the item group is inside a target.
+Static item groups (what you might think of as global item groups) *don't* support this behaviour.